anjaliyyy/payments_tracker_yadav/README.md

 Open your browser and visit:
 http://localhost:4200

-If you want to clear payments while keeping vendors:
+If you need to reset the database:
-Delete only the app.db file:

-rm JpfPaymentsApi/app.db
+dotnet ef database drop -f
-dotnet ef database update
+dotnet ef migrations add InitialCreate dotnet ef database update
-dotnet run